oliverob/oliverob.github.io/_posts/2023-12-12-2D-Jordan-Wigner-PEPO.md

         i^{n} \prod_{i=1}^{n} E_{p_i p_{i+1}} = 1
         \end{equation}
 </div>
+These conditions are more easily understood as:
+1. Edge operators must anti-commute with any vertices they touch
+2. Edge operators must anti-commute with any edges they share vertices with
+3. All vertices must commute with each other
+4. All edges that do not share a common vertex must commute
+5. All edges must commute with vertices they do not touch
+6. Any cycle of edges must leave the state unchanged

 We can see how these operators are mapped under the PEPO, using the symmetries from above {:refdef: style="text-align: center;"}
 ![operator 6](/assets/operator_10.svg){: height="250" }